wilson0x4d/once-crunch/README.md

 # required as long as you have sufficient
 # storage available where you've cloned the
 # repo.
 By default the container will use the
-# parent directory of the repo (not the repo
+# PARENT DIRECTORY of the repo (not the repo
 # directory) for storing files.
 #
 # if successful you should see a container shell.